09:00 Registration (with Coffee & Tea)

 Elly

-Feline Lindhout (Cambridge, United Kingdom) Time is of the essence: calcium-mediated tuning of developmental tempo and evolutionary neuronal morphology (15')
+Feline Lindhout (Cambridge, United Kingdom) Linking human developmental timing and evolution: calcium-mediated tuning of species-specific developmental tempo and neuronal morphology (15')

 Frank